 We parked in one of the few on-street parking spots and looked for a way up.
 We reached the top by following a small road near the castle ruins.
 There is no charge to visit this site.
 Visitors can also access the top via narrow trails on the northern slope.
 Getting on top only increased my curiosity.
 The ridge is several hundred yards long and runs roughly east and west.
 It is fairly flat on top.
 At its widest point, Hacksaw Ridge is no more than 150 or so yards wide.

 How could anyone have been able to move around and lower injured soldiers down a cliff without being spotted?

 The only mention of Doss was on one small sign explaining his heroics.

-The sign marks the alleged point where Doss lowered the wounded.
 Seeing this sign cleared up one of my questions.
-The Americans scaled the cliff at the western end and attacked lengthwise to the east.
-The movie gave the impression that the attack was a frontal attack across the width of the ridge.
+The Americans scaled the cliff at the eastern end, pivoted and attacked to the west along the length of the ridge.
+The movie gave the impression that the attack was a frontal assault across the width of the ridge.